-At each time step (every 1 second), we generated a 9-second trajectory in a model predictive control (MPC) manner to bridge the sim-to-real gap.
-Figure \ref{fig:keyframe} presents keyframes of one task of rotating the box for $90^\circ$.
-We can observe that the robots geometry is actively utilized to establish contacts with the object, enabling whole-body bimanual manipulation.
-Furthermore, we compared TTTS and CMA-ES on this task by running five trials each.
-The results are shown in Figure \ref{fig:ttts_real_res} and Figure \ref{fig:cmaes_real_res}.
-With a tolerance of $10^\circ$, TTTS achieves a $100\%$ success rate, whereas CMA-ES achieves only $40\%$ with similar computation time.
-This demonstrates that TTTS offers better sampling efficiency, owing to the tensor factorization.
+Following a model predictive control (MPC) paradigm to bridge the sim-to-real gap, a 9-second trajectory is generated at each 1-second time step.
+Figure \ref{fig:keyframe} presents keyframes from a representative task of rotating the box by $90^\circ$.
+Notably, the robot's geometry is actively utilized to establish contacts with the object, enabling whole-body bimanual manipulation.
+Furthermore, a comparative evaluation between TTTS and CMA-ES was conducted across five trials each, with the results summarized in Figure \ref{fig:ttts_real_res} and Figure \ref{fig:cmaes_real_res}.
+Given a tolerance of $10^\circ$, TTTS achieves a $100\%$ success rate, whereas CMA-ES achieves only $40\%$ under similar computational budgets.
+This highlights the superior sampling efficiency of TTTS, which stems directly from the tensor factorization.

-To evaluate the robustness of the proposed method, we further tested it under several variations, including changes in the initial position, adding weight to the box (1.2 kg), combining both variations, and altering the initial orientation.
+To evaluate the robustness of the proposed method, we further tested it under several variations, including changes in the initial position, adding weight to the box (Figure~\ref{fig:real_add_weight}), combining both variations, and altering the initial orientation.
 The corresponding box trajectories are presented in Figure~\ref{fig:ttts_robustness}.
 We observe that changes in the initial position and orientation have little effect on TTTS performance, thanks to the feedback mechanism embedded in MPC.
-However, adding weight results in slightly worse performance because the sim-to-real gap arises when the Genesis simulator is used as the model for generating receding-horizon plans in MPC, and this simulator does not account for the additional weight.
+However, adding weight results in slightly worse performance because of the sim-to-real gap.
 Nevertheless, even with this gap, the box can still be reoriented by more than $70^\circ$, which demonstrates the robustness of our approach under model uncertainty.